Rules & Regulations

 Tournament Entry and Withdrawal

 Team representatives are responsible for insuring that their team is in the tournament.
-If you have not received a schedule or other notification from the tournament director, do not assume that you are entered and just show up on the tournament date.
+If you are not on a schedule, or have received other notification from the tournament director, do not assume that you are entered.
+Do not just show up on the tournament date.

 If a tournament director places a team in a different division than the team signed up for, the team need to be notified.
 The team will have the right to withdraw from the tournament and the tournament entry fee refunded.